willowv/shift-calculator/readme.md

 ### Entities File Requirements
 The Entities file should be a comma-separated values (CSV) file with the following columns:
 - Name
-- Group - the program will attempt to avoid using members of just one group in a given week.
+- Group - not currently used by the program
 - Days Unavailable - specify which days of the week this entity is unavailable.

 ## Output